Warkanlock/warkanlock.github.io/_posts/2023-10-21-devil-in-details.md

 Abstractions are fun.

 A multitude of people will be left aside otherwise (me included).
-Even in our reality now: "communication through the Internet" will be technically impossible for people who are non-expert in networking.
+Even in our reality now: "*communication through the Internet*" will be technically impossible for people who are non-expert in networking.
 In addition, since the roots of humankind, humans are inclined to abstract things for others to use faster later.
 [It happened even with bread across America during the great boost of the American economy ](https://www.saveur.com/article/Kitchen/Bread-History-America/).
 The issue is when abstractions lock you in, and that's why you need to allow yourself to rise above the details and look at problems from a broader perspective.

 The path to being good is to understand what you are doing.
 Coding is a tool you use to solve issues building systems that work as tools; programming should not be a cult.